|| | ||

 Anthya Cohen's Autobiography "Overture and Beginners Please.
 An Autobiography in Five Movements" is available for sale on Amazon.
 Anthya, who has lived in Mapesbury for 30 years is also known as the international pianist Anthya Rael.
 The book tells the story of her childhood in South Africa, how her family, friends and teachers, together with turbulent historical events, shaped her life and led her in 1950 to bomb-damaged London.
 Here she met and married the violinist Raymond Cohen and developed a successful concert career.

 Local Choir.
-The Fortune Green choir (started off as a MapRA choir and still has many of our people in it) started new term on Tuesday Sept 13th.
+The Fortune Green choir (started off as a MapRA choir and still has many of our people in it) starts new term on Tuesday Jan 9th.
 But can still join.
 Tuesday nights 7pm to 830pm.
 Wide range of music; no audition – all welcome.
 Emmanuel church in West Hampstead.
 Details on their website:

 Coles Green Tennis club